 This observation leads to a heuristic for constructing meta features for perceptrons from decision trees.
 The idea is to train a decision tree on the training data.
 From that decision tree, you can extract meta features by looking at feature combinations along branches.
 You can then add only those feature combinations as meta features to the feature set for the perceptron.
-Figure 4.12 shows a small decision tree and a set of meta features that you might extract from it.
+Figure 5.11 shows a small decision tree and a set of meta features that you might extract from it.
 There is a hyperparameter here of what length paths to extract from the tree: in this case, only paths of length two are extracted.
 For bigger trees, or if you have more data, you might benefit from longer paths.

 In addition to combinatorial transformations, the logarithmic transformation can be quite useful in practice.
 It seems like a strange thing to be useful, since it doesn't seem to fundamentally change the data.
 However, since many learning algorithms operate by linear operations on the features (both perceptron and KNN do this), the log-transform is a way to get product-like operations.
 The question is which of the following feels more applicable to your data: (1) every time this feature increases by one, I'm equally more likely to predict a positive label; (2) every time this feature doubles, I'm equally more like to predict a positive label.
 In the first case, you should stick with linear features and in the second case you should switch to a log-transform.
-This is an important transformation in text data, where the presence of the word "excellent" once is a good indicator of a positive review; seeing "excellent" twice is a better indicator; but the difference between seeing "excellent" 10 times and seeing it 11 times really isn't a big deal any more.
+This is an important transformation in text data, where the presence of the word "excellent" once is a good indicator of a positive review; seeing "excellent" twice is a better indicator;

+Figure 5.11: prac:dttoperc: turning a DT into a set of meta features but the difference between seeing "excellent" 10 times and seeing it 11 times really isn't a big deal any more.
 A log-transform achieves this.
-Experimentally, you can see the difference in test performance between word count data and log-word count data in Figure 4.13.
+Experimentally, you can see the difference in test performance between word count data and log-word count data in Figure 5.12.
 Here, the transformation is actually $x_d \mapsto \log_2(x_d + 1)$ to ensure that zeros remain zero and sparsity is retained.
+In the case that feature values can also be negative, the slightly more complex mapping $x_d \mapsto \log_2(|x_d| + 1)\operatorname{sign}(x_d)$, where $\operatorname{sign}(x_d)$ denotes the sign of x_d .